Masbate City: American colonial era

 After a devastating typhoon in 1908, an Executive Order was passed annexing the province of Masbate to the province of Sorsogon.
 Masbate, by force of circumstance, became a sub-province of Sorsogon until 1922 when its provincial status was restored.
 Shortly before the restoration of Philippine Independence in 1946, the town of Masbate was established as the provincial capital.

-During World War II, the first elements of Japanese troops from Legazpi arrive on Masbate province at the dawn of January 7, 1942, on several places without any opposition as the forces stationed there retreated to Panay Island.
+During World War II, the first elements of Japanese troops advancing from Legazpi arrived in Masbate Province at dawn on January 7, 1942, landing at several points without encountering resistance, as the stationed forces had withdrawn to Panay Island.

 Philippine independence

-In the mid-1990s, the idea of converting the municipality into a city was pushed by 2nd District House Representative Luz Cleta Reyes Bakunawa.
-Her successor, Congressman Emilio Espinosa Jr. together with the Municipal Mayor Juan P. Sanchez Sr. and some local officials and employees took over where she left off.
+In the mid-1990s, the idea of converting the municipality into a city was initiated by 2nd District Representative Luz Cleta Reyes Bakunawa.
+The effort was later continued by her successor, Congressman Emilio Espinosa Jr., in coordination with Municipal Mayor Juan P. Sanchez Sr., along with local officials and government employees.